 4) Flexibility.
 Because Voice Elements is written in .NET, you can do anything that you can do in C# or VB.NET.

 5) Support.
-We try to have the best technical support in the industry.
+We strive to have the best technical support in the industry.
 If you run into issues, or aren’t quite sure how to perform a certain function, feel free to let us know at email@example.com.
+We are always happy to lend a hand.